 ARC’s Structure and Leadership

-ARC’s leadership includes the governors from each of the 13 Appalachian states and a Federal Co-Chairman who is appointed by the President and confirmed by the Senate.
+ARC’s leadership includes the governors from each of the 13 Appalachian states and a Federal Co-Chair who is appointed by the President and confirmed by the Senate.
 ARC staff supports regional economic growth in partnership with state staff and other local officials.